 - For a drink that will wake you – and your sinuses – up, add it to a cup of hot water with freshly squeezed lemon and a pinch of cayenne

-- Straight off the spoon (Taste a small amount first – spiciness varies from batch to batch depending on the intensity of the root)
+- Take it straight off the spoon (Taste a small amount first – spiciness varies from batch to batch depending on the intensity of the root)

 Ginger Syrup Recipe

-- 1/2 cup dried ginger 1 cup fresh ginger (peeled and chopped)
+- ½ cup dried whole ginger root (or 1 cup fresh ginger – peeled and chopped)

 - 2 cups water